ByteOnix695/Samsung-DeX-for-PC-with-scrcpy/README.md

 ● Windows

 6. Right click on the Start_DeX.bat and select Open in Notepad.
 A Notepad window will appear.
+The window should look like this.
+7. '''@cmd && scrcpy --new-display=[YOUR DISPLAY RES]'''
 Now right click on your desktop and click Display Settings.

-7. Scroll down until you find Display resolution.
+8. Scroll down until you find Display resolution.
 The number under it will be your Display size for example let's assume your Display is 1366 x 768

-8. Open Notepad and find the line with --new-display=[YOUR DISPLAY RES]/160 and change the [YOUR DISPLAY RES] part into the numbers you found.
+9. Open Notepad and find the line with --new-display=[YOUR DISPLAY RES]/160 and change the [YOUR DISPLAY RES] part into the numbers you found.
 For example: --new-display=1366x768/160
-9. Click File on the top bar then click Save
+10. Click File on the top bar then click Save

 ●macOS